glennhenry/cs-notes/docs/intro.md

 19. **[update]** [/data-structures-and-algorithms/graph](/data-structures-and-algorithms/graph)#graph-problems -> add common problem about graph, such as graph coloring.
 20. **[ref]** [/compilers-and-programming-languages/compiler-optimization](/compilers-and-programming-languages/compiler-optimization) -> ref to graph coloring.
 21. **[update]** [/computer-organization-and-architecture](/computer-organization-and-architecture) -> add about low level instruction, actual example of simple processor like 8080 with emulation as the example.
+	- hex code disassemble to original assembly
+	- cpu opcode emulation, simulate each kind of instruction